Updated October 2022

-In June of 2020, we pledged to listen, to learn, and to support; we, our staff, and our board continue to do this separately and together.
+In June of 2020, as the country experienced a profound moment of reckoning, we pledged to listen, to learn, and to support; we, our staff, and our board continue to do this separately and together.
 We are exploring the deep and painful history of violence and injustice against Black, Indigenous, and People of Color in America and in Ireland, and we see how institutionalized racism has permeated our own practices.

-We acknowledge that we have presented the Irish identity as “white,” a whiteness that is reflected both off and on our stages.
+We have acknowledged that we presented the Irish identity as “white,” a whiteness that is reflected both off and on our stages.
 But in fact, to be Irish is to be part of a vast and varied community – from the dynamic global diaspora of multi-racial people with Irish heritage, to the growing population of non-white citizens of Ireland.
-Today, we pledge to reflect the complexities of that shared heritage and history, and to tell the stories of Irish and Irish- American people of all races, genders, abilities, and orientations.
+Now, we pledge to reflect the complexities of that shared heritage and history, and to tell the stories of Irish and Irish- American people of all races, genders, abilities, and orientations.

-We recognize that we are late in addressing these issues and are now purposefully working, and will continue to work, for change and equity on our stages and behind our scenes.
+We recognize that we are late in addressing these issues and are now purposefully working, and we will continue to work for change and equity on our stages and behind our scenes.

 Equity and Inclusion as it relates to our mission

 Irish Repertory Theatre pledges to extend our commitment to expanding the Irish identity on our stages and to diversifying our hiring practices in administrative, production, and creative employment decisions.
-In that regard, we plan to work with outside professionals to ensure we implement appropriate practices as new positions become available.
+In that regard, we plan to avail ourselves of the resources that outside professionals have created (books, seminars, job description reviews, etc.) to ensure we implement appropriate practices as new positions become available.

-We pledge to work to avoid any unconscious bias in our hiring practices, and we will work internally and externally to evaluate our culture in an attempt to root out systemic racism and ensure a workplace environment that is warm, safe, and welcoming for all.
+We will work to avoid unconscious bias in our hiring practices, and we will evaluate our culture internally and externally in an attempt to root out systemic racism and ensure a workplace environment that is warm, safe, and welcoming for all.

-- We have established a Diversity, Equity, and Inclusion Committee of both staff and board members that meet regularly.
+- We have established a Diversity, Equity, and Inclusion Working Group of both staff and board members that meets regularly.

 - The group is currently focused on anti-racist and DEI practices and policies.
-Its role is to create a curriculum for anti-racist/DEI education within the board and staff and identify opportunities for increased anti-racist practice in all aspects of business.
+Since 2020, the group has assembled five curriculum “packets,” pulling together resources from authorities in the anti-racist and DEI spaces as well as in the theatre industry.
+The group continues to identify opportunities for increased anti-racist learning and best practice in all aspects of business.

-- This committee will be a permanent addition to the Irish Rep board structure.
+- This committee will be a permanent addition to the Irish Rep structure.

-- We will host quarterly discussions on special topics related to equity, diversity, inclusion, and accessibility with outside speakers.
+- Beginning in 2022, we will host regular virtual meetings on special topics related to equity, diversity, inclusion, and accessibility with outside speakers.
 These discussions will be open to the Irish Rep board, staff, and artists.

 *This is a living document.
 Further action points will be added as they are undertaken.